Are you looking to start refinancing student loans? The average 2015 college graduate has slightly over $35,000 in student loan debt.

 Before you take your next step, I wanted to recap the above so that you are clear about what your choices are.

 - If you are able to take advantage of deferment, loan forgiveness, or some other sort of federal student loan program, you may want to think twice before you refinance federal student loans.
-I recommend reading USA Today's article What careers can get you student loan forgiveness? for more information.

 - Be careful with variable interest rates.
 While they may seem appealing at times, remember that your interest rate may fluctuate.
 If you currently have a variable rate, you may want to refinance into a fixed-rate and this may make refinancing a great decision for you.